Our Programs and Partners

 Our third Fun with Robotics program took place in New York City in August 2017 at The Young Women's Leadership School of Queens, which serves a diverse community in the Jamaica neighborhood.
 We continued to grow our partnership with The Young Women's Leadership Network in June 2018 by offering our fourth program at The Young Women's Leadership School of Brooklyn.
 Later in the summer 2018, we completed our fifth program at the Politecnico Fundacion MIR (School for Girls) run by MIR Charities, which provides education and social services to underserved families living in the greater La Romana area of The Dominican Republic.

-We plan to return to Nicaragua during the summer 2019 to partner with Students of Granada, which provides resources and facilitates partnerships to meet the academic, health, and infrastructure needs of educators and students in the Granada area.
-We will launch our program at Escuela Carlos Bravo, the largest public school in Granada serving 1,000 students.
+We returned to Nicaragua during the summer 2019 to partner with Students of Granada, which provides resources and facilitates partnerships to meet the academic, health, and infrastructure needs of educators and students in the Granada area.
+We launched our program at Escuela Carlos Bravo, the largest public school in Granada serving 1,000 students.
 The program includes a computer literacy element that began in the fall 2018 based on the National Ministry of Education's curriculum (MINED).

 We are fortunate to partner with St. Joseph's Academy, an all-girls school in Baton Rouge, Louisiana.
 The school, through the leadership of John Richardson, Co-Director of Technology, has donated refurbished laptops to NicaPhoto, Politecnico Fundacion MIR (School for Girls), and Students of Granada.
 Moreover, John and his colleagues joined The Community Bots at NicaPhoto in Nicaragua to deliver donated laptops and to help develop NicaPhoto's computer lab.
 We are deeply appreciative of St. Joseph's Academy's ongoing generosity and support.